jawher/liquidrods/README.md

 Both `parse` method variants return a `Template` object ready to be used to render the template.
 To do so, you'll need to call the `render` method and provide:

 * A model: the data backing the template.
 It can be anything: a map, a list, or any other object.
-* A writer: where `Liquidrods` will output the rendered template.
+* A writer: where the rendered template will be output.

 Template syntax